 Levels 37-39: 9,000 Stardust, 12 Candy (per Power Up)

 Levels 39-40: 10,000 Stardust, 15 Candy (per Power Up)

 Tools and apps

-While there are numerous formulas you can use to learn more about your Pokémon's stats, it’s obviously significantly easier to simply use one of the many great calculators available online.
-There are also quite a few extremely useful mobile apps which are recommended to help you check your Pokémon while you’re actually playing Pokémon Go.
+There are numerous formulas you can use to learn more about your Pokémon’s stats.
+It’s significantly easier to use one of the many great calculators available online.
+There are also quite a few useful mobile apps we recommend to help you check your Pokémon while you’re actively playing Pokémon GO.

-We’ve included only those that are completely safe for use, and do not recommend using any that require your Pokémon Go login or directly modify the app in any way.
-Here are our favorite tools to help you determine your Pokémon's true potential:
+We’ve included those that are completely safe for use, and do not recommend using any that require your Pokémon GO login or directly modify the app in any way.
+Here are our favorite tools to help you determine your Pokémon’s true potential: